 Christmas Traditions I Can Do Without

 Growing up in Germany has given me so many memories and traditions surrounding Christmas.
-As it is, I can now never seem to find Christmas presents I’m really excited about; whereas while there, I always managed to cover everyone on my list with one trip to the Christkindlmarkt (not to mention the freedom of sipping Glühwein and munching Mandeln whilst there).
+As it is, I can now never seem to find Christmas presents I’m really excited about; whereas while there, I always managed to cover everyone on my list with one trip to the Christkindlmarkt (not to mention the freedom of sipping Glühwein and munching Mandeln ).

 KRAMPUS.

-So fear.
 Fear of a scale of naughty/niceness that you cannot control.

 “Have I been good enough?”